SATISFACTORY ACADEMIC PROGRESS: Policy and Requirements

 • Financial Difficulties

-• Change in major (only for those not meeting Max Time Frame; does not apply to students not meeting the Pace Standard)
+• Change in major (Only for those not meeting Max Time Frame)

-You will be notified by automatic email notification of the appeal decision in approximately 2 to 3 weeks from the date of submission.
-If your appeal is approved, you should know:
+Students will automatically be notified by via their SF Stat e-mail of the appeal decision in approximately 2 to 3 weeks from the date the appeal was received in our system.

-2. A student who has successfully appealed will have a probationary period of one payment period to meet Satisfactory Academic Progress Standards.
-By the end of the probationary period, you must be meeting the standards to retain your financial aid eligibility
+1. A student who has successfully appealed will have a probationary period of one semester to meet Satisfactory Academic Progress Standards.
+By the end of the probationary period, they must be meeting the standards to retain their financial aid eligibility.

-3. If you are not meeting the Maximum Time Frame standard, you will have until the end of the current academic year to finish your program while retaining your financial aid eligibility.
-After the current academic year ends, you will no longer be eligible for financial aid at SF State.
+2. If they are not meeting the Maximum Time Frame standard, they will have until the end of the semester for which they appeal to finish their program while retaining financial aid eligibility.
+After the probationary period ends, they will no longer be eligible for financial aid at SF State.